Your puppy is cranky, rebellious, and slightly wild… and you’re wondering if your puppy is overtired.

 Want to know the primary cause?

-I’ve often said that a Tired Dog Is a Good Dog — but that’s not just meaning physical exercise!
-Tiredness is more than just muscles.
-Overtiredness is far too often found in over exercised puppies.
+I’ve often said that a Tired Dog Is a Good Dog — but that’s not just mean physical exercise!
+Tiredness is more than just muscles – it’s mental too.

 Purely physical exercise will exhaust the muscles, sure, but it doesn’t mean that their brain is tired.
 In a way?
 This is a good thing!
 It means you have a bright little puppy who needs a bit more time!